 Singh Research Group

 - Immuno-engineering: Develop ex vivo immune tissues or lymphatic-on-chip by integrating immune cells, biomaterials, cell adhesion and cell-matrix interactions, tissue mechanics, transport and fluid flow.
 These engineered ex vivo immune organs have application in immunity, cancer, infections, and inflammation.

 - Lymphoma Bioengineering: Develop ex vivo "malignant" immune tissues by integrating lymphoma cells, biomaterials, tissue mechanics, transport and fluid flow.
 Specific focus areas include B cell receptor signaling and epigenetics.

-- Micro-Nano-Bioengineering and Stem Cells : Develop engineered micro-nano-technologies and nanomaterials to modulate immunity and develop teratoma-free therapeutic stem cells.
+- Micro-Nano-Bioengineering of Prostate Cancer: Develop engineered micro-nano-technologies to modulate immunity and develop teratoma-free therapeutic stem cells.

-Research in Singh laboratory is supported by the generous support from the National Institute of Health (The National Institute of Allergy and Infectious Diseases ; National Cancer Institute), Department of Defense, National Science Foundation, Leukemia and Lymphoma Society, WCM Prostate Cancer SPORE initiative, WCM-CU Seed, and Cornell Animal Health Center.
+Research in Singh laboratory is supported by the the National Institute of Health (The National Institute of Allergy and Infectious Diseases ; National Cancer Institute), Department of Defense, National Science Foundation, 3M, Leukemia and Lymphoma Society, WCM Prostate Cancer SPORE initiative, WCM-CU Seed, and Cornell Animal Health Center.